 - Do iMessage apps work on Mac?

-How to set up and activate iMessage for iPhone and iPad
+How to set up, activate, and deactivate iMessage for iPhone and iPad

-Before you can start using messages, and sending texts, photos, videos, voice memos, locations, and contact cards, however, you need to set it up.
+Before you can start using messages and everything else, however, you need to set it up.
 If you enabled iCloud on your iPhone or iPad, there's a chance iMessage was enabled as well.
 If not, you can turn it on quickly and customize it just the way you like it.

 - How to activate iMessage for iPhone or iPad